top of page

 When we hope, we are anticipating that every aspect of a situation is ideal for us, when it could be that there are factors that are not meant for us to have!

-But that doesn't mean we should give up on a goal, I am simply suggesting that you just be patient, and/or explore other avenues of achieving it.
+But that doesn't mean we should give up on a goal.
+I am simply suggesting that you be patient and/or explore other avenues of achieving it.

-One of the most valued lessons I have learned in my adulthood is that I shouldn't be certain of a given outcome.
-More specifically, I shouldn't be certain of how some one will respond.
+One of the most valuable lessons I have learned in adulthood is that I shouldn't be certain of a given outcome.
+More specifically, I shouldn't be certain of how someone will respond.

-I grew up in a christian (Baptist) church where I was always taught that God is omniscient (all knowing) and no one else.
+I grew up in a Christian (Baptist) church where I was always taught that God is omniscient (all-knowing) and no one else.
 But even though I grew up believing this, I failed to consider that I am not God in some instances.
-And that sounds weird I know, but just think about it...
+And that sounds weird, I know, but think about it...

-Even the people with great faith tend to confuse from time to time that just because we pray for something doesn't mean it is meant for us.
-And just because we desire something so strongly and "wish" it into our lives, doesn't mean it will happen.
+Even people with great faith tend to get confused from time to time.
+Just because we pray for something doesn't mean it is meant for us.
+And just because we desire something so strongly and "wish" it into our lives doesn't mean it will happen.

-And you can say what you want, but it's merely a fact that lack of preparation for the unexpected lends to great disappointment.
+You can say what you want, but it's a fact that lack of preparation for the unexpected leads to great disappointment.

-So why put yourself through the frustration and pain, when you can just accept that you don't know the outcome, and be ready for all possibilities?
+So why put yourself through the frustration and pain when you can accept that you don't know the outcome and be ready for all possibilities?

-I found that it was a lot easier to stomach disappointment when you quickly identify the lesson and accept it.
+I found that it was much easier to stomach disappointment when you quickly identified the lesson and accepted it.

-Not only does learning from past mistakes help prepare you best for the future, but it simply aids with understanding that you don't have control over everything and every situation.
+Not only does learning from past mistakes help prepare you for the future, but it also aids in understanding that you don't have control over everything and every situation.

-Releasing control increases our ability to live and experience life as is, versus what we expect it to be.
-We will then find an ability to appreciate more of everything, if we take time to stop trying to control it.
+Releasing control increases our ability to live and experience life as it is rather than what we expect it to be.
+If we take the time to stop trying to control it, we will then be able to appreciate more of everything.

-I think if we all understood this, disappointment would just be another word, and not a state or mood that so negatively impacts our perspective on life...
+If we all understood this, disappointment would just be another word and not a state or mood that so negatively impacts our perspective on life.

 Recent Posts